Travelling from Washington DC to London: what you need to know

 Ronald Reagan National Airport (DCA)

-Stopovers are the perfect opportunity to break up your trip — and possibly even explore a different city.
-When browsing Washington DC to London flights leaving from Ronald Reagan National Airport, deselect the 'Direct flights only' box to see where you can stop along the way.
+A stopover is the ideal opportunity to take a break from travelling — and possibly even explore a different city.
+When browsing Washington DC to London flights departing from Ronald Reagan National Airport, deselect the 'Direct flights only' box to see where you can stop along the way.
 Some popular options include:

 John F. Kennedy International Airport (JFK)